gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 </div>

 In this case, the Milesight app doesn't show the Application Key, so we'll create our own in Chirpstack, then assign our AppKey to the device.

+This can vary device to device.
+If your device came with an AppKey, go ahead and use it, especially if this is your first onboarding.

 With the device on and the DEVEUI and APPKEY ready, let's head to the MetSci Console!